 Nature of Hazard Risk Level Nature of Possible Harm Aim How is the aim achieved Collision between aircraft Low Possible aircraft accident with personnel on board and on ground receiving injuries.
-Minimise Relatively small number of aircraft, registration and pre-briefing of pilots, standardised operating procedures, vertical separation, use of radio calls, heightened awareness of other aircraft, enhanced see and be seen environment.
+Minimise Pre-briefing of pilots, standardised operating procedures, use of radio calls, enhanced see and be seen environment.
 Incursion of airspace Moderate Need for avoiding action disrupting aircraft circuit patterns.
 Potentially increased risk of collision.
 Minimise Pre-event communications messaging to reduce likelihood of incursion, geofencing, operational guidelines developed for use if it occurs, escalation to enforcement agencies if necessary.
 Aircraft malfunction necessitating emergency landing Low Personnel injuries.
 Isolate Pilots to ensure emergency landing can be conducted without hazard to persons or property on the surface.
 Changing weather conditions leading to degraded visual environment Moderate Controlled flight into terrain.
 Potentially increased risk of collision.
 Minimise Pilots to utilise pre-flight weather information and monitor conditions during flight, use of radio calls, if cloud base is below 1500 feet that circuit pattern becomes unavailable.
 Collision with vessels on the surface Low Possible aircraft accident and injuries to personnel on the ground.
 Isolate Limited exposure, only relevant to aircraft operating below 1000 feet.
 Drone operations are within the race course area and are to be conducted with lateral separation from race yachts.
 Helicopter operations to be conducted above the mast height of surrounding vessels.